Covid-19 escalation and disciplinary framework for students

 This applies to incidents both on and off campus.

-Level 0 offences are when you fail to comply with the University’s policies around face coverings, social distancing, following one way systems and signage.
+Offences are when you fail to comply with the University’s policies around face coverings, social distancing, following one way systems and signage.

 The entire community is empowered to make an initial challenge to behaviours that are acting against our policies.
 If a member of the community receives a positive response to their request to comply, no further action is required.